 A glass of bubbly is no longer just relegated to celebrations and special occasions.
 Australia is the sixth largest importer of champagne in the world, behind Belgium.
 In 2015, we imported 8.1 million bottles of champagne – an increase of 24.3% on the previous year.
 So, whether it’s a casual get-together or a special milestone, let’s break out the bubbly!
-To celebrate World Champagne Day on 20 Oct, we’ve put together 5 tips for serving champagne.
+Check out our top 5 tips for serving champagne.

 Did you know…

 The tradition of drinking champagne to mark celebrations originated in the royal courts of Europe prior to 1789, where it was seen as a status symbol.
 It was said to also have positive effects on women’s beauty and man’s wit.

 The term ‘champagne’ can sometimes be used to describe all sparkling wines, but this is technically not correct.
 Champagne is a specific type of sparkling wine made in the Champagne region of France.
 Only wines from this region made with the Méthode Champenoise can legally qualify as champagne.

 There are a strict set of rules that govern what can be considered and can call itself a Champagne

 Due to its fabled reputation and its protected status in the French wine ecosystem, it tends to be more expensive than other sparkling wines out in the marketplace.
 There are alternatives, each with their own characteristics and flavours, including: